artberri/web/_posts/2016-11-14-using-ffmpeg-web-ambient-videos.md

 ffmpeg -i inputvideo.ext -c:v libvpx -an output.webm # Convert to Webm
 {% endhighlight %}

-As you can see we've just replace the audio codec paramenter with `-an`, this will remove the audio completely.
+As you can see we've just replace the audio codec parameter with `-an`, this will remove the audio completely.
 Apart from making the website more pleasant for the user, by removing the audio we are reducing the size of our video which is also nice for the user.
 But...
 Which is the proper size for a web video?